 Sometimes when you are travelling the world things can go wrong, but what is life without a few misadventures?
 At the time getting attacked by a poisonous snake or getting lost in a jungle may not be so much fun, but a lot of the time those stories can make up our best travel tales!

-I have been backpacking for over a decade now and I consider myself a pretty worldly and confident traveller.
+I have been backpacking the world now for over twenty years, and I generally consider myself a pretty worldly and confident traveller.
 I have had some of the best times of my life when travelling the world and some amazing experiences too, but that doesn’t mean I haven’t made my fair share of stupid mistakes.
 I have come across more than my fair share of scams and problems, I’ve had tons of scrapes and near misses and I’ve even had more than a few buttock clenching near death experiences!

-Yes, even despite our best laid plans, sometimes things do go wrong on our travels.
+Because yes, even despite our best laid plans, sometimes things still go wrong on our travels.

 Because it is when things go REALLY wrong you get your best travel stories!